Type 2 diabetes: Complications

 Type 2 diabetes is typically a chronic disease associated with a ten-year-shorter life expectancy.
 This is partly due to a number of complications with which it is associated, including: two to four times the risk of cardiovascular disease, including ischemic heart disease and stroke; a 20-fold increase in lower limb amputations, and increased rates of hospitalizations.
 In the developed world, and increasingly elsewhere, type 2 diabetes is the largest cause of nontraumatic blindness and kidney failure.
 It has also been associated with an increased risk of cognitive dysfunction and dementia through disease processes such as Alzheimer's disease and vascular dementia.
-Other complications include hyperpigmentation of skin (acanthosis nigricans), sexual dysfunction, and frequent infections.
+Other complications include hyperpigmentation of skin (acanthosis nigricans), sexual dysfunction, diabetic ketoacidosis, and frequent infections.
 There is also an association between type 2 diabetes and mild hearing loss.

 Causes

 The development of type 2 diabetes is caused by a combination of lifestyle and genetic factors.
 While some of these factors are under personal control, such as diet and obesity, other factors are not, such as increasing age, female sex, and genetics.
+Generous consumption of alcohol is also a risk factor.
 Obesity is more common in women than men in many parts of Africa.
-The nutritional status of a mother during fetal development may also play a role, with one proposed mechanism being that of DNA methylation.
-The intestinal bacteria Prevotella copri and Bacteroides vulgatus have been connected with type 2 diabetes.
+The nutritional status of a mother during fetal development may also play a role.

 Lifestyle

 Lifestyle factors are important to the development of type 2 diabetes, including obesity and being overweight (defined by a body mass index of greater than 25), lack of physical activity, poor diet, psychological stress, and urbanization.
 Excess body fat is associated with 30% of cases in those of Chinese and Japanese descent, 60–80% of cases in those of European and African descent, and 100% of cases in Pima Indians and Pacific Islanders.
 Among those who are not obese, a high waist–hip ratio is often present.
 Smoking appears to increase the risk of type 2 diabetes.
-A lack of sleep has also been linked to type 2 diabetes.
+Lack of sleep has also been linked to type 2 diabetes.
 Laboratory studies have linked short-term sleep deprivations to changes in glucose metabolism, nervous system activity, or hormonal factors that may lead to diabetes.

 Dietary factors also influence the risk of developing type 2 diabetes.
 Consumption of sugar-sweetened drinks in excess is associated with an increased risk.
-The type of fats in the diet are important, with saturated fats and trans fatty acids increasing the risk, and polyunsaturated and monounsaturated fat decreasing the risk.
+The type of fats in the diet are important, with saturated fat and trans fatty acids increasing the risk, and polyunsaturated and monounsaturated fat decreasing the risk.
 Eating a lot of white rice appears to play a role in increasing risk.
 A lack of exercise is believed to cause 7% of cases.
+Sedentary lifestyle is another risk factor.
 Persistent organic pollutants may also play a role.